Samsung/tizen-docs/docs/application/native/guides/multimedia/roi-tracker.md

 # ROI Tracker

 ROI Tracker is one of the main features of the Media Vision API.
-This API allows user to obtain proper roi coordinates that user want to track.
+This API allows users to obtain the proper ROI coordinates that users want to track in an image.
-For example, when an image and roi coordinates that user want to track continuously are provided as input to this API, the Media Vision framework while doing provided image and roi coordinates of the decoded image data, will provides roi coordinates in given image.
+For example, when an image and ROI coordinates are provided as input to this API, the Media Vision framework will process the given image and ROI coordinates from the decoded image data and will provide ROI coordinates within the given image.

 ## Prerequisites

-To enable your application to use the media vision ROI tracker functionality:
+To enable your application to use the media vision ROI Tracker functionality, follow these steps:

-1. To use the functions and data types of the Media Vision ROI Tracker API (in mobile and wearable applications), include the `<mv_roi_tracker.h>` header file in your application.
+1. To use the functions and data types of the Media Vision ROI Tracker API (in mobile and wearable applications), include the `<mv_roi_tracker.h>` header file in your application:

    ```c
    #include <mv_roi_tracker.h>
    ```

-2. Create a callback function to store the returned roi data.
+2. Create a callback function to store the returned ROI data.

      For getting roi coordinates result, make callback function: